hibernate/hibernate-search/CONTRIBUTING.md

 Here are some notable sub-directories:
   * `performance`: performance tests.
   * `showcase/library`: a sample application using Hibernate Search in a Spring Boot environment.
-* `jakarta`: Modules that take the source code of other modules (e.g. mapper/orm) and transform it to use Jakarta EE instead of Java EE.
 * `mapper`: The mappers, i.e. the modules that expose APIs to index and search user entities, and do the work of converting between user entities and documents to be indexed.
   * `pojo-base`: Contains base classes and APIs that are re-used in other POJO-based mapper.